LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 published: true
 ---

-When I proposed the idea of data storytelling in library services, Lancashire were one of the first to volunteer, as well as suggesting areas of their data they'd like to explore.
+When I proposed the idea of data storytelling in library services, Lancashire libraries were one of the first to volunteer, as well as suggesting areas of their data they'd like to explore.
 One of these was library membership and usage.

 <!--more-->